 One great advantage to launching the Middle School construction project at this time is the Academy’s access to the former St. Francis of Assisi School, which will be able to fully absorb the Middle School program for the duration of the work.

-The former SFA facility is located at 856 Washington St., just down the street from Thayer’s main campus, and is already under lease; the Upper School uses it while navigating the COVID-19 pandemic and the subsequent need for physical distancing.
+The former SFA facility is located at 850 Washington St., just down the street from Thayer’s main campus, and is already under lease; the Upper School uses it while navigating the COVID-19 pandemic and the subsequent need for physical distancing.
 During the Middle School construction period, however, the facility would be completely repurposed to serve only the needs of Academy students in Grades 5 through 8.
-Those needs include dedicated space for a library and a Collaborative Design Lab (CDL), and the Hale Learning Center.
+Those needs include dedicated space for a library, a Collaborative Design Lab (CDL), and the Hale Learning Center.

 With its cafeteria, classrooms, stage for performing arts, internet access, and parking, the former SFA site offers a temporary Middle School location well equipped to meet the needs of our students, faculty, and staff.